 Ajahn Sudanto

 Ajahn Sudanto is currently the abbot of Pacific Hermitage.
 Born in Portland, Oregon in 1968, Ajahn Sudanto became interested in Buddhism and Indian spiritual traditions while completing a Bachelor of Fine Arts from the University of Oregon.
-After graduation he set off for a open-ended period of travel and spiritual seeking in India and Southeast Asia.
+After graduation, he set off for an open-ended period of travel and spiritual seeking in India and Southeast Asia.
 After a year of traveling, he proceeded to Thailand to begin a period of intensive study and meditation, which drew him to Wat Pah Nanachat in the Northeast of Thailand.
 There he met Ajahn Pasanno (then the abbot) and requested to ordain and train with the resident community, taking full ordination as a bhikkhu in 1994.
 After training for five years at Wat Pah Nanachat and various branch monasteries in the Ajahn Chah tradition, he came to Abhayagiri to live and train with the emerging sangha in America.
-As of July 11th, 2010 Ajahn Sudanto has been at the Pacific Hermitage
+As of July 11th, 2010 Ajahn Sudanto has resided at the Pacific Hermitage.

 Visit the Pacific Hermitage Website